ECB to chart steady course even as the outlook dulls

 "The recalibration of the ECB's policy instruments in December has been well absorbed by markets, which means there is no urgency for the ECB to signal a new policy stance," Danske strategist Piet Haines Christiansen said.

-Instead of policy action, Lagarde will seek to provide support through nuanced communication, making clear she is aware of the risks while arguing they may be overstated.
+Instead of policy action, Lagarde is expected to try to provide support through nuanced communication, making clear she is aware of the risks while arguing they may be overstated.

 She is likely to concede that the immediate future is more challenging than some of the more optimistic forecasts allow, and that commercial banks' plans to restrict access to credit will be a drag on growth.